Hen0678/Rock-Paper-Scissors-Lizard-Rock/README.md

 * I want a game that is visually appealing and fun.
 * I want to be able to easily track score.

+## Credits
+### Content
+The content has been accumulated from the following sites:
+* Favicon icons - flatiron.com (https://www.flaticon.com/free-icons/rock-paper-scissors)